floooh/fips/site/p030_troubleshooting.md

-'./fips diag configs' goes through all existing build config files, checks if their content is valid, and whether all required prerequisites are met in the current environment to build them (e.g. wether the required build tools exist and cross-platform SDKs have been installed):
+'./fips diag configs' goes through all existing build config files, checks if their content is valid, and whether all required prerequisites are met in the current environment to build them (e.g. whether the required build tools exist and cross-platform SDKs have been installed):

 {% highlight bash %}